Fan Fic / FateBlack Reflection

 - Poor Communication Kills: The two major groups of good guys are trying to kill each other, mostly because they don't seem to know squat about the right way to find out who is a potential ally and who isn't.
-Ichigo and his True Companions are acting all mysterious and interrogative, with ominous questions being thrown out. ("Why do you want the Grail?")
+Ichigo and his friends are acting all mysterious and interrogative, with ominous questions being thrown out. ("Why do you want the Grail?")
 Shirou and his allies aren't much better, as their first response to this is to attack the people who haven't done anything yet.
 It gets especially bad when Saber tries to use Excalibur on Rider and Ichigo gets pissed off in response.

 - As Chapter 22 shows, the Fuyuki group are worse at it; though they've no reason to trust the ominous people, their first response appears to be "attack first, ask questions later."
 Especially Archer, who, being entirely unfamiliar with the wars they fight, feels that the Karakura gang is either lying or exaggerating their exploits.

 - However, as of chapter 23, it seems Shirou is beginning to regret this, after a massive confrontation with Chad, Uryu, Rukia, Renji, Rider and Hanataro all at once.